 2. LAWN RESPONSE 911

 Scotts Lawn Response 911 is a very very easy early spring application that can set your lawn up for great success through the summer.
-It’s a 3 in 1 solution that combines slow release fertilizers, soil enhancers, and high performance grass seed to fill in your turf, crowd out weeds, and improve the colour of your lawn.
+It’s a 3 in 1 solution that combines slow release fertilizers, soil enhancers, and high performance grass seed to fill in your turf, crowd out weeds with weed eaters, and improve the colour of your lawn.

 I grabbed a bag and gave it an easy spread in minutes using my Scotts Wizz Spreader.